 1 Hr., 39 Mins.

-manipulating the general populace to spend money.
-In “Society,” our protagonist is Bill Whitney (Billy Warlock), the teenage baby of a wealthy Beverly Hills clan who tells us early on that he’s always felt like an odd man out in his family and in the affluent milieu.
-Not just because their values don’t align — their materialism and country-club aesthetics strike Bill as hollow, for instance — but because he feels in general like he’s simply been dropped off into their world.
+in skin suits manipulating the populace to spend money so that they can get wealthier.
+In Society, our protagonist is Bill Whitney (Billy Warlock), the teenage baby of a wealthy Beverly Hills clan who lets it be known early in the movie that he’s always felt like an odd man out in his family and in the upper-class milieu in general.
+Not just because their values don’t align (though they don't) but because he feels just generally like he’s simply been wrongfully dropped off into their world.
 He suspects he’s supposed to be somewhere else.
 If the air had a color, it’d be off-white.

-The 99-minute film, written by Woody Keith and Rick Fry, chiefly involves Bill's quasi-detective work and several botched attempts to bring what he unfortunately now knows to a broader audience.
+As written by Woody Keith and Rick Fry, Society chiefly involves Bill's quasi-detective work and several botched attempts to bring what he unfortunately now knows to a broader audience.
 The movie is capped off by a sublimely gory final 30 minutes during which we get to see one of these awful rich-people bacchanals from beginning to end.
 What’s happening is gross enough as it stands; Yuzna makes it even grosser by having the sequence lit with a phalanx of red bulbs.
 We’re meant to feel like this is hell on Earth, clearly, but with all the flesh and sweat exposed during the sequence, sometimes it feels more like tomato sauce or blood has been smeared on cinematographer Peter Teshner’s lenses.
-It’s carnality-as-nightmare — an exhilaratingly vulgar portrait of the filthy rich as slobbering and sticky savages.
+It’s carnality as nightmare — an exhilaratingly vulgar portrait of the filthy rich as slobbering and sticky savages.
 Rotting morality can now suddenly be touched.